OriHoch/docker-machine-server/scripts/KAMATERA-CLUSTER.md

 sudo chmod +x /usr/local/bin/kamatera-cluster.sh
 ```

-**important** Make sure no other Docker Machines are being created in parallel, this may cause errors in machine creation in some conditions.
+**important** Docker Machine has problems with large number of machines.
+Make sure no other Docker Machines are being created in parallel, and that the list of machines does not contain many errored / timed out machines.

-Set the Rancher version, leave empty to use the default:
+Set Rancher to the supported version:

 ```
-export RANCHER_VERSION=v2.2.4
+export RANCHER_VERSION=v2.3.2
 ```

 Run the interactive management server creation script:

+(If you skipped the private network creation, set the private network name to: `""`)

 ```
 kamatera-cluster.sh "0.0.5" "lan-12345-private-network-name"